 The EAU Section Office actively brings attention to and develops subspecialist fields in urology.
-Twelve EAU Sections are included in its structure, together covering a wide range of topics.
+Thirteen EAU Sections are included in its structure, together covering a wide range of topics.

 Within the EAU structure, the sections represent a platform for narrowly-focused collaboration.
 The sections create opportunities for urologists to meet and exchange experiences with like-minded colleagues.
 The sections also run many ambitious projects, organise meetings and educational activities.